mojaves/pyrana/README.rst

   The version 3.x is preferred, 2.7 is supported as legacy.
 Tested under CPython only (yet).

 * ffmpeg_  version 1.2.x or 2.1.x.
   libav_ any version, is unsupported.
 May or may not work.
+May break without notice.

 * cffi_ version 0.7.x (x >= 2).
 Previous versions, most notably the 0.6
   shipped with pypy 2.0, are unsupported.